 Related: If you are concerned about eliminating the human scent from you, consider the Dead Down Wind Trophy Hunter Kit which is a great value, safe for the skin and comes with 10 pieces.

 Dimensions: 11.6 x 1.6 x 2.6 inches

-Best use: Camping, hunting, fishing, hiking, outdoor survivalist
+Best use: Camping, hiking, outdoor survival